5 Easy Steps to Becoming a Recognized Student Organization

 - Recruit members for your organization and select officers.

-- During this one year probationary status you may function as a recognized student organization.
+- During this one year (maximum) probationary period you may function as a registered student organization.

-- You have one year from your meeting with the Vice President of Student Affairs to become a fully recognized organization.
+- You have one year to become fully registered and complete all of the registration requirements.
 Take your time and begin enacting the purpose of your organization.

-- Once the Constitution Review Committee approves your constitution you will be asked to attend a Student Life Committee Meeting to answer questions about your organization.
+- Once the Constitution and registration requirements have been reviewed you may be asked to attend a Student Organization Development Committee Meeting to answer questions about your organization.

-- The Constitution Review Committee and the Student Life Committee may ask you to make revisions to your constitution.
+- The Student Organization Development Committee may ask you to make revisions to your Constitution.

 Student Organization Constitution Guidelines and Requirements

-All new constitutions must be typed and submitted to the Student Affairs office in a clear and precise form.
-Electronic submission is preferred.
+All new constitutions must be typed and submitted to the Center for Student Involvement in a clear and precise form.
+Electronic submission in a Word document is required.

 Constitutions must include the following: